 After vaccination, some people may experience symptoms for 24-48 hours.
 These symptoms may include soreness at the injection site, fatigue, headache, muscle aches, chills, joint pain, and low-grade fever.
 The symptoms most often occur on the day after the injection.
 These symptoms may be similar to those experienced after the shingles vaccine but are not a sign of SARS-CoV-2 infection.

 Most of the symptoms are mild, and resolve quickly after 24 to 48 hours.
-We will be providing some recommendations for over-the-counter therapy after the vaccine is administered.

 You cannot get COVID-19 from the vaccine.
 It contains no virus whatsoever (live, dead, or even virus particles).
 It contains the instructions that tell your body to make a protein that “looks” like the SARS-CoV-2 virus protein to trick your body into creating antibodies that fight the SARS-CoV-2 virus, which causes COVID-19.

 Taken with other vaccines